rafaeleyng/blog/src/posts/2024-09-16-self-hosting-a-bluesky-pds-and-using-your-domain-as-your-handle.md

 Your SSH session will close while the VM reboots.
 The PDS will restart with the new SMTP configuration.

-`ssh` into the server again and run `pds create-invite-code`.
+`ssh` into the server again and run `pdsadmin create-invite-code`.
 It will output a code that you can use to create an account.

 ## Create a Bluesky account

 Go to https://bsky.app/ (while logged out), click "Sign up".
 Select "Hosting provider" -> "Custom", and enter `pds.bskydemo.xyz`

 Enter the information requested.
-The invite code is the one you got from `pds create-invite-code`.
+The invite code is the one you got from `pdsadmin create-invite-code`.
 You can use your email, even if you already have a Bluesky account.
 You'll need to verify the email, so use an address you can access.

 For the handle, enter anything for now, like `temp`.
 Your user handle will be `temp.pds.bskydemo.xyz`.
 We'll change it later.